Traveling wave reactor: History

 Traveling-wave reactors were first proposed in the 1950s and have been studied intermittently.
 The concept of a reactor that could breed its own fuel inside the reactor core was initially proposed and studied in 1958 by Savely Moiseevich Feinberg, who called it a "breed-and-burn" reactor.
-Michael Driscoll published further research on the concept in 1979, as did Lev Feoktistov in 1988, Edward Teller/Lowell Wood in 1995, Hugo van Dam in 2000 and Hiroshi Sekimoto in 2001.
+Further research was published by multiple teams from the late 1970s to the early 2000s.

 The TWR was discussed at the Innovative Nuclear Energy Systems (INES) symposiums in 2004, 2006 and 2010 in Japan where it was called "CANDLE" Reactor, an abbreviation for Constant Axial shape of Neutron flux, nuclides densities and power shape During Life of Energy production.
-In 2010 Popa-Simil discussed the case of micro-hetero-structures, further detailed in the paper "Plutonium Breeding In Micro-Hetero Structures Enhances the Fuel Cycle", describing a TWR with deep burnout enhanced by plutonium fuel channels and multiple fuel flow.
+In 2010 information on the case of micro-hetero-structures was published.
 In 2012 it was shown that fission waves are a form of bi-stable reaction diffusion phenomenon.
 It has also been shown that fission waves can be stable, unstable or undergo a Hopf birfurcation depending on thermal feedback.

-Irradiation damage has been shown to be an obstacle to the use of conventional materials in wave reactors, but in 2012 it was shown that fuel enrichment can be used to reduce this problem and this was confirmed again in 2019.
+Irradiation damage has been shown to be an obstacle to the use of conventional materials in wave reactors, but it has been shown that fuel enrichment can be used to reduce this problem.

 No TWR has yet been constructed, but in 2006 Intellectual Ventures launched a spin-off named TerraPower to model and commercialize a working design of such a reactor, which later came to be called a "traveling-wave reactor".
-TerraPower has developed TWR designs for low- to medium- (300 MWe) as well as high-power (~1000 MWe) generation facilities.
+TerraPower has developed TWR designs for low- to medium- (300 MWe) as well as high-power (1000 MWe) generation facilities.
 Bill Gates featured TerraPower in his 2010 TED talk.

-In 2010 a group from TerraPower applied for patent EP 2324480 A1 following WO2010019199A1 "Heat pipe nuclear fission deflagration wave reactor cooling".
-The application was deemed withdrawn in 2014.

 In September 2015 TerraPower and China National Nuclear Corporation (CNNC) signed a memorandum of understanding to jointly develop a TWR.
-TerraPower planned to build a 600 MWe demonstration Plant, the TWR-P, by 2018–2022 followed by larger commercial plants of 1150 MWe in the late 2020s.
+TerraPower planned to build a 600 MWe demonstration Plant, the TWR-P, by 2018 to 2022 followed by larger commercial plants of 1150 MWe in the late 2020s.
 However, in January 2019 it was announced that the project had been abandoned due to technology transfer limitations placed by the Trump administration.